Akiko Ichikawa: Work

-In the Aughts, Ichikawa created an Internet art piece that simulated a series of imagined art installations.
+In the 2000s Ichikawa created an Internet art piece that simulated a series of imagined art installations.
 The multi-hyphenate has also created a series of Facebook groups themed around food organized by color, touching upon issues of cultural identity, food sourcing, gentrification, environmental concerns, and greenwashing while sharing nutrition and cost-cutting tips: I ♥ Yellow Food, I ♥ Orange Food, I ♥ Red Food, I ♥ Green Food, and I ♥ Blue Food.
-While not supportive of Facebook's history of massive online-privacy violations, its carrying the 2016 Republican National Convention, and, along with other mainstream media outlets, its other roles in the empowerment of Trump's presidential candidacy, she nevertheless viewed the social media site as an effective, user-friendly way to include as many participants as possible, in as short a time as possible.
+While not supportive of Facebook's history of massive online-privacy violations, its carrying the 2016 Republican National Convention, and, along with other mainstream media outlets, its other roles in the empowerment of Trump's 2016 presidential candidacy, she nevertheless viewed the social media platform as an effective, user-friendly way to include as many participants as possible, in as short a time as possible.
 She has lately turned to Instagram, bought by Facebook in 2012.

 Ichikawa's artwork before 2005 was primarily in installation art, built around the placement and assembly of basic construction materials in galleries and other spaces.
 She presented one such piece as her solo exhibition at Momenta Art and another at Andrew Kreps gallery in a group exhibition curated by Dean Daderko, now a curator at the Contemporary Arts Museum Houston.
 The series evolved into a Net.art piece, Where Do We Come From?
 What Are We?
 Where Are We Going? that was stored on Rhizome.org.